 In early 2018, Apollo's PPU for LEO had 70 active components and only tolerated a total ionizing dose of 10 kRad.
 Later that year, Apollo completed a radiation hardened PPU redesign for a US government customer in less than 6 months.

 Rapid design improvements came when Apollo acquired team members experienced in the design and assembly of flight hardware which flew on Planet Labs and SpaceX missions.
-Apollo also performed multiple rounds of proton bombardment testing, and performed additional rounds of shock/vibe testing.
+Recent testing included heavy ion testing, six rounds of proton bombardment testing, and additional rounds of shock/vibe testing.

 |Advanced simulations & prototype iteration with Google-derived high reliability software practices||Parts screening||Radiation testing||Shock/vibe testing||LEO PPU||GEO PPU|